markdoc/docs/pages/docs/render.md

 Markdoc supports rendering [React](https://reactjs.org/) out-of-the-box.
 You can see the React renderer in action in the [developer playground](/sandbox?mode=preview).

-To render React, first create a render tree from your document calling `process`.
+To render React, first create a render tree from your document calling `transform`.
 This can be done from the server or client.

 {% markdoc-example %}